PitchapaSaelim/alphabet-guessing-game/README.md

 2. The web-application will let you guess the correct answer.
 You can choose A or B or C or D to guess the character.
 3. When you guess wrongly, the number of failures will increase.
 But when you guessed it right, the character X will appear instead of the correct one.
 4. When you answer them all correctly, the web-application will shows you won and tells you the number of failures.
+5. Press `Play Again?` button to restart the game.